AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 ### Special FPO rendition {#special-fpo-rendition}

-When placing large-sized assets from AEM into Adobe InDesign documents, a creative professional must wait for a substantial time after they [place an asset](https://helpx.adobe.com/indesign/using/placing-graphics.html).
-Meanwhile, the user is blocked from using InDesign.
+When placing large-sized assets from [!DNL Experience Manager] into [!DNL Adobe InDesign] documents, a creative professional waits for a substantial time after they [place an asset](https://helpx.adobe.com/indesign/using/placing-graphics.html).
+Meanwhile, the user is blocked from using [!DNL InDesign].
 This interrupts creative flow and negatively impacts the user experience.
-Adobe enables temporarily placing small-sized renditions in InDesign documents to begin with, which can be replaced with full-resolution assets on-demand later.
-Experience Manager provides renditions that are used for placement only (FPO).
+Adobe enables temporarily placing small-sized renditions in [!DNL InDesign] documents to begin with, which can be replaced with full-resolution assets on-demand later. [!DNL Experience Manager] provides renditions that are used for placement only (FPO).
 These FPO renditions have a small file size but are of the same aspect ratio.

 The processing profile can include a FPO (For Placement Only) rendition.
-See Adobe Asset Link [documentation](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html) to understand if you need to turn it on for your processing profile.
+See [!DNL Adobe Asset Link] [documentation](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html) to understand if you need to turn it on for your processing profile.
 For more information, see [Adobe Asset Link complete documentation](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html).

 ### Create standard profile {#create-standard-profile}

 To create standard processing profile, follow these steps:

-1. Administrators access **[!UICONTROL Tools > Assets > Processing Profiles]**.
+1. Administrators access **[!UICONTROL Tools]** > **[!UICONTROL Assets]** > **[!UICONTROL Processing Profiles]**.
 Click **[!UICONTROL Create]**.

 1. Provide a name that helps you uniquely identify the profile when applying to a folder.